j1mc/jimcampbell_org/content/project/chicagolug.md

 +++

 I've been a co-organizer of the Chicago GNU/Linux User Group since October of 2012.
-This primarily involves organizing meetings and social activities, building-out and maintaining LUG infrastructure, sharing updates on social media, and similar LUG-type activities.
+As co-organizer, I handle organizing meetings and social activities, building-out and maintaining group infrastructure, sharing updates on social media, and handling other duties as assigned. : )